The Birth of Holy Desire

 Will you stop to thank Jesus for giving up His life for you everyday at 3pm (the time He died for us) as we remember the greatest love the world has ever known and will ever know, the love of Our Saviour Jesus Christ?

 Hold Jesus in your heart and He will fill you with holy desire that will eclipse the sensual desire that leads souls astray.
 Look at Jesus hanging on the Cross for you and your heart will be changed and that’s a Revolution of Love that will fill you with holy desire to please Jesus!
-That’s A Peaceful Revolution in the Name of Jesus Christ!
+That’s a peaceful revolution born through the infinite love and power of God!

 “Greater love has no one than this: to lay down one’s life for one’s friends.”
 John 15:13

-Learn more about the global Christian peace movement that gives glory to God motivating followers of Jesus to stop and pray and remember the Passion of Christ each and every day at the time Jesus died for us, 3pm (in our local time zones).
-The Lord will ignite holy desire in the hearts of mankind and that holy desire will change the world.
-Learn more about A Peaceful Revolution in the Name of Jesus Christ
+Learn more about the global Christian prayer movement that gives glory to God motivating followers of Jesus to stop and pray and remember the Passion of Christ each and every day at the time Jesus died for us, 3pm (in our local time zones).
+The sacrifice of Jesus must be remembered by all who love Him!
+Remember Him and know that Our Lord Jesus will ignite holy desire in the hearts of mankind and that holy desire will change the world.
+Learn more about The Mercy Movement